 Before testing online, you’ll need to provide identification ID) that meets the requirements outlined below.

-- All IDs must be valid government-issued originals (i.e., not a photocopy).
+- All IDs must be valid government-issued originals (for example, not a photocopy).

 - IDs must include the test-taker’s name and a recent, recognizable photo.